-- Learning from experienced campaigners, community organisers, media and communications experts.
+- Learning from experienced campaigners, community organisers, fundraisers, investigators, digital specialists and media and communications experts.

 - Developing and applying your skills in a volunteer placement.

-- Receiving coaching and support from your supervisor, with clear direction and timelines about your responsibilities.
+- Receiving coaching and support from a fellowship supervisor, with clear direction and timelines about your responsibilities.

 - Being a part of a movement of people who show up, speak out and act to stop pollution and destruction so our living world can thrive.